 If you’re someone who likes to plan and prepare for major life events, you might find it frustrating that some milestones don’t come with a corresponding age.
-For example, you might have gotten your driver’s license on your 16th birthday and attended college at age 18, but what about having a child or buying a home?
+For example, you might have gotten your driver’s license on your 16th birthday and attended college at age 18, but what about having a child or renting an apartment downtown?
 At what age is a person ready to buy homes for sale in Springfield MO?
 Straight out of college, at 22?
 A few years later, at 25?
 Or should you stick to renting until you’ve hit the big 3-0?

-Well, first of all, planning for the purchase of your first home should be based on your financial situation, not your age.
+Well, first of all, planning for the purchase of your first home is different than student housing – it should be based on your financial situation, not your age.
 A 23-year-old with no debt and a steady job is in a better position to buy a home than a 35-year-old with a weak credit score, piles of debt, and few savings.
-For more tips like these, visit http://franklinteam.com.

 To start off, how much debt do you have?
 If you’re paying off student loans, car loans, and credit cards, you shouldn’t be thinking about a home just yet.
 Stick with renting until you’ve whittled down that mountain of debt.
 Similarly, if you don’t have a good credit score due to previous bad financial decisions, continue renting until you can built that number up.
 Your credit score will be very important when you try to secure a mortgage.